Explore how textiles have been used in historic and contemporary protests with artist Helen Mather.

 Using darning techniques to consider how we value our clothes and the people who make them.

-A large banner created collectively by participants over a number of sessions to commemorate the Match Girls' Strike of 1888.
+Created collectively by participants over a number of sessions to commemorate the Match Girls' Strike of 1888.